IamSoo/hackernew-scraper/README.md

 ```
 The above will create the virtualenv and install all our required libraries.

-To run the script to see 3 top posts type following command:
+To run the script and to see 3 top posts type the following command:
 ```
 python hackernews.py --posts 3